cprimera/UDeltio/Phase2/Process.md

 - **Sprint 1 Review**:
   - Backend is implemented
   - Basic frontend is implemented
+  - Web app design is aproved by the team
   - Distirbution of responsibilities is working, the initial plan does not have to be adjusted
 - **Sprint 2 Planning**
   - Add [Restangular](https://github.com/mgonto/restangular) to the frontend